What is Guy Fawkes Night in Scotland?4th Nov 2021

 The Gunpowder Plot was a plan coined by a group of catholic conspirators to assassinate protestant King James I of England, with the aim of restoring the Catholic monarchy.
 King James was the son of Mary Queen of Scots and also ruled as King James VI of Scotland.
 It was in 1603, after the death of Queen Elizabeth, that he became the king of both countries.
 This led to the formation of Great Britain.

-The 5th of November 1605 was significant, as it marked the date of the state opening of parliament taking place at the Palace of Westminister in London.
-The conspirators had hidden gunpowder in the building's cellar as part of their plan to blow the entire building and those in it to smithereens, with their main target being King James.
-However, the plan was foiled by an anonymous tip sent to the authorities a few days prior.
-Hence, on the night of November 4th - Guy Fawkes, one of the conspirators, got a big surprise.
-Following the tip-off, authorities had decided to investigate and caught him red-handed in the palace's cellar, guarding a whopping total of thirty-six barrels of gunpowder!
-Not only this, but he also had fuses in his pockets, incriminating him further.
+Guy Fawkes, one of the conspirators, got a big surprise as authorities had decided to investigate the tip and caught him red-handed in the palace's cellar, guarding a whopping total of thirty-six barrels of gunpowder with fuses in his pockets.
 As the first conspirator caught, Fawkes gained the most notoriety for the attempted crime, which is why the night is often named after him.

 He was swiftly arrested, tortured, and later found guilty, alongside eight co-conspirators who were all convicted to be hung and quartered in January of 1606.